PranjalJain24/HttpServer/README.md

 This is a simple HTTP request handler that serves files from the current directory and any of its subdirectories.
 ##### socketserver.TCPServer(("", PORT), Handler)
 To instantiate a TCP Server, we need two things: The TCP address (IP address and a port number) and The handler.
+##### serve_forever()
+It is a method on the TCPServer instance that starts the server and begins listening and responding to incoming requests.
 ##### $ python httpServer_lib.py
 ##### serving at port 8080
 By doing that, you now have an HTTP server that is listening on any interface at port 8080 waiting for incoming http requests.
 Open your browser and type localhost:8080 in the address bar.